uwsampl/relay-bench/README.md

 - `exp_reports`: Puts experiment summaries into a Slack message
 - `stat_alerts`: Pings users on Slack if experiment results are more than a standard deviation outside their historic mean
 - `subsys_reporter`: Reports any failed subsystems; also if a subsystem produces a report.json in its output directory, the reporter will put it into a Slack message.
 This should be configured to run after all other subsystems, since it requires their results.
+- `vis_telemetry`: Produces longitudinal graphs for dashboard telemetry data (see below)

 *(Meta-note: Something that became clear in the process of developing the subsystems is that the experiments themselves can be handled as a single subsystem that is configured to run first.
 This might reduce some duplicated logic in the core infrastructure but would take a lot of engineering effort to properly implement and may not be worthwhile.)*

 ### Telemetry Record

-If the telemetry switch is enabled for some experiment, the telemetry process will collect data from CPU and/or GPU (configured by users), and the main process will parse the data to `JSON` files (separated for CPU and GPU) and store them in `DASHBOARD_HOME/results/subsystem/telemetry/EXP_NAME`, where `DASHBOARD_HOME` and `EXP_NAME` are home directory (configured by users) and experiment names.
-In order to make `vis_telemetry` subsystem work, parsed GPU and CPU telemetry files have to be in a certain format.
-The structure of `JSON` file for GPU telemetry is:
+If the top-level dashboard config has telemetry enabled, a telemetry process runs in the background alongside experiments, periodically (configurable) querying the system about CPU and GPU performance data.
+The telemetry data is later parsed into JSON files that are stored in `DASHBOARD_HOME/results/subsystem/telemetry/EXP_NAME`, where `DASHBOARD_HOME` and `EXP_NAME` are the dashboard home directory and experiment names, respectively.
+The `vis_telemetry` subsystem produces readable graphs from the data.

+The JSON files for GPU telemetry must contain:
 1. A timestamp
-2. Topic names mapped to an object that has a `data` field and a `unit` field. `data` field is a list of pairs where the first element is time elapsed from the beginning of the experiment, and the second element is the data collected by the telemetry process.
-The `unit` field is the unit of the data, if it is not applicable, the value will be `null`.
+2. Topic names mapped to an object that has a `data` field and a `unit` field.
+The `data` field is a list of pairs where the first element is time elapsed from the beginning of the experiment and the second element is the data collected by the telemetry process.
+The `unit` field is the unit of the data (a string) if one is provided and `null` otherwise.

-The structure of `JSON` file for CPU telemetry is:
+The JSON files for CPU telemetry must contain:
 1. A timestamp
-2. Adaptor names mapped to an object whose keys are names of sensors of the adapter, and values to the keys are list of pairs, where the first element is time elapsed from the beginning of the experiment , and the second element is the data collected by the telemetry process.
+2. Adapter names mapped to an object whose keys are names of sensors and values to the keys are list of pairs, where the first element is time elapsed from the beginning of the experiment and the second element is the data collected by the telemetry process (numeric).

 ## Implementation Details